20 Mysterious Old Home Features That Aren’t Useful Anymore

 Knob and Tube Wiring

 This early standardized method of electrical wiring in buildings began around 1880 and lasted until the 1930s.
 The system consisted of single-insulated copper conductors run within wall or ceiling cavities.
 They passed through joist and stud drill-holes by way of protective porcelain insulating tubes.
 For support along their length, porcelain knob insulators were nailed down.
 Knob and tube wiring was displaced from interior wiring systems as a result of the high cost of installation in comparison to power cables.
-Here’s how your old home can save big money with an HVAC update.

-A Bed in the Ceiling?
+Why Do Old Homes Have a Bed in the Ceiling?

 Unlike the famous Murphy bed, which folds into a closet or wall to save floor space when not in use, the Sorlien ceiling bed is stowed in the ceiling!
 The Sorlien, the Murphy bed’s forgotten competitor, was patented in 1913.
 The bed was lowered from the ceiling via a crank, with hidden weights in the wall working to counterbalance the bed.
 “Transmission drum is concealed in the wall by means of a hinged door 15 by 16-1/2 inches set flush with the wall,” according to an ad (from 1917) for the Sorlien bed.
 Folding legs on the bottom of the bed made sure sleepers enjoyed a properly grounded night’s rest.